-Management provides the Board annually with a consolidated financial budget for the next business year for the mother company and the subsidiaries, and regularly, senior management presents to the board strategic considerations for review, discussion and decision.
+Management provides the Board annually with a consolidated financial budget for the next business year for the parent company and the subsidiaries, and regularly, senior management presents to the Board strategic considerations for review, discussion and decision.

 The Board and the subcommittees closely follow the progress on the major activities, as presented by management.
-Analysis of deviations are to be provided and explained in writing on a monthly basis, required action will be closely monitored via update phone calls.
+Analysis of deviations are to be provided and explained in writing on a monthly to bi-monthly basis, required action will be closely monitored via update phone calls.
 Each member of the Board may demand information on any business of Newron's affairs and may inspect all books, business files and corporate documents.

 On a quarterly basis, the Board of Statutory Auditors is updated as well, as required by Italian law (see below).
 The permanent observation and control of the Company's risks is a management objective.
 For identified risks, mainly clinical development and financial risks, a risk assessment is performed.
-Relevant measures are defined and executed to minimize the risk.
-Management and Board of the Company regularly review the identified risks, discuss and decide on the measures and reassess the situation after an adequate period of time.
+Appropriate actions (including for example the performance of additional preclinical or clinical studies, fundraising activities etc.) are defined and executed to minimize the risk.
+Management and Board of the Company during the Board meetings review the identified risks, discuss and decide on the measures and reassess the situation after an adequate period of time.